 Outside of the recording studio, the native Tennessean is a stellar businesswoman and philanthropist.

 Hailing from Houston, Texas, Barbara Mandrell rose to fame in the 1970s, recording hits such as “Sleeping Single in a Double Bed,” “Woman to Woman,” and “Fooled by a Feeling.”

 A singer and a musician, Mandrell had a soulful sound in her songs that made many of them crossover hits on pop charts.
 One of her ’70s hits was a cover of the R&B song “If Loving You Is Wrong (I Don’t Want to Be Right).”

 By the early 1980s, the Mandrell sisters—Barbara, Irlene, and Louise—were starring in a popular TV variety show on NBC.

 Related: Read about more famous female country singers from the 1980s.

 A Kentucky-born singer-songwriter, Loretta Lynn is known for writing songs based on her life experiences.

-Many of her songs in the 1970s — “One’s on the Way,” “The Pill,” and “Rated X” — touched on issues of the day.
+Many of her songs of that decade—“One’s on the Way,” “The Pill,” and “Rated X”—touched on issues of the day.

 Lynn also connected with country star Conway Twitty in hit duets, including “Louisiana Woman, Mississippi Man” and “You’re the Reason Our Kids Are Ugly.”